League of Communists of Yugoslavia: Croatian Spring and purge of reformists

 On 1 December 1971, Tito convened the 21st session of the SKJ presidium as a joint meeting with the SKH leaders where the SKH leadership was roundly criticised and told to regain control over nationalists.
 Within days, Dabčević-Kučar and Tripalo resigned, and tens of thousands of members were expelled from the SKH.
 Even as thousands were persecuted for political crimes, Tito sought to undercut nationalist support by granting economic reform demands.

 In January 1972, the SKJ adopted a programme of an ongoing fight against nationalism.
 In the process, reformist forces were targeted – Stane Kavčič was forced to resign in Slovenia, and the SKM faction of Krste Crvenkovski was ousted in Macedonia.
-In Serbia, Nikezić and Perović were accused of pursuing economic practices incompatible with socialism and forced to resign.
+In Serbia, Marko Nikezić, Latinka Perović, Mirko Tepavac and Bora Pavlović were accused of liberalism, particularly with their refusal to condemn the Croatian Spring, reconcilability with public critique of federal centralisation and requests to weaken SKJ's party monopoly, as well as advocacy of democratic reforms of the socialist self-management in the country, and were forced to resign, while Koča Popović retired out of solidarity with purged members of the party.
 Their replacements were obedient but mediocre politicians.

 Namely, 1971 constitutional amendments transferred significant powers away from the federation to the republics, and the new constitution adopted in 1974 preserved the 1971 reforms nearly completely.
 It even expanded republican economic powers by putting into law the reformist demands in the sectors of banking, commerce, and foreign currency.
 The purges of early 1970s drove many reformist communists and the social-democratic-minded away from politics in the final decades of Yugoslavia.

 Decline and dissolution

 After Tito's death in 1980 the party adopted a collective leadership model, with the party presidency rotating annually.
 The party's influence declined and the party moved to a federal structure giving more power to party branches in Yugoslavia's constituent republics.
 Party membership continued to grow reaching two million in the mid-1980s but membership was considered less prestigious than in the past.

 Slobodan Milošević became President of the League of Communists of Serbia in 1987 and combined certain Serbian nationalist ideologies with opposition to liberal reforms.
 The growing rift among the branches of the Communist Party and their respective republics came to a head at the SKJ's 14th Congress, held in January 1990.
 The SKJ renounced its monopoly of power and agreed to allow opposition parties to take part in elections.
 However, rifts between Serbian and Slovenian Communists led the SKJ to dissolve into different parties for each republic.

+On 22 January 1991, the Committee for the Preparation of the Democratic and Programmatic Renewal—the last federal organ of the LCY—abolished itself and on 24 February 1991, the last party branch, the League of Communists of Bosnia and Herzegovina, left the LCY and became an independent party.

 The Communist associations in each republic soon adopted the "socialist" or "social-democratic" monikers, transforming into movements which were left-oriented, but no longer strictly communist.